evildarkarchon/ba2-batch-unpack-gui/IMPLEMENTATION_PLAN.md

 - [ ] Watch folder mode (auto-extract on new BA2)
 - [ ] Integration with mod managers (Vortex, MO2)

-**Note**: This is a read-only extractor - no plans for BA2 creation/repacking features.
+**Note**: This is a read-only extractor - for now, I'm focusing on extraction features right now.

 ---